gs1au/fluent_command_builder/README.md

 #### The "to_s" method

-At any point along the chain, the __to_s__ method may can called to get the command string:
+At any point along the chain, the __to_s__ method may be called to get the command string:

 ```ruby
 command = msbuild('sample.csproj').target(:rebuild).property({ :configuration => :release }).to_s